Provincial Council of Women of Ontario

 The Provincial Council of Women of Ontario was formed in 1923 and carries concerns of women in the province to the Ontario Provincial Government.

-Members and Vice-Presidents identify emerging issues during the year and prepare resolutions to be studied and voted on by the membership at the Annual General Meeting.
+Members identify emerging issues during the year and prepare resolutions to be voted on by the membership, using Parliamentary Procedures, at the Annual General Meeting.

 Resolutions passed by the membership culminate in a Brief which is submitted and discussed with legislators at Queen’s Park each fall.

-Throughout the year, letters are written to the Premier, Ministers and presentations are made to government representatives.
+Throughout the year, the PCWO President writes policy request letters to various Ministers and the Premier, as well as making presentations to government representatives.